mocobeta/janome/docs/en/index.rst

 Janome has executable built-in script "janome" for command-line usage. (currently for Lunux/Mac only... patches are welcome!)

-It reads a sentence at a time from standard input and outputs the analysis result.
+It reads a sentence at a time from standard input and outputs the analyzed results.
 To see supported options, type "janome -h".

 ::